Colombo crime family: The family after Third Colombo War

 With Orena out of the picture, the way was clear for "Little Allie Boy" to become acting boss after his release in 1994.
 In 1994, Carmine Persico appointed Andrew Russo as acting boss.
 When Russo went to prison in 1996, Alphonse Persico took over as acting boss.
-In 1999, he was arrested in Fort Lauderdale after being caught in possession of a pistol and shotgun; as a convicted felon he was barred from carrying guns.
+In 1999, he was arrested in Fort Lauderdale after being caught in possession of a pistol and shotgun; as a convicted felon, he was barred from carrying guns.

-Shortly afterward, he ordered the murder of underboss William "Wild Bill" Cutolo, an Orena supporter during the Third Colombo War.
+Shortly after his arrest, Persico ordered the murder of underboss William "Wild Bill" Cutolo, an Orena supporter during the Third Colombo War.
 Cutolo's son, vowing revenge, offered to wear a wire and pose as a prospective Colombo associate.
 Based on evidence from this wire, Little Allie Boy was indicted on RICO charges.
 Realizing he stood no chance of acquittal, he pled guilty to the state charges in February 2000 and to the RICO charges in December 2001.
 In 2004, Alphonse Persico and underboss John "Jackie" DeRoss were indicted for the Cutolo murder.
 In December 2007, both men were convicted and sentenced to life in prison.
 Family consigliere Joel "Joe Waverly" Cacace took over running the family until 2003, when he was imprisoned on murder and racketeering charges.

 The family then came under the influence of Thomas "Tommy Shots" Gioeli, who took over as street boss.
-In June 2008, Gioeli, underboss John "Sonny" Franzese, former consigliere Joel Cacace, captain Dino Calabro, soldier Dino Saracino and several other members and associates, including Orlando "Ori" Spado, were indicted on multiple racketeering charges, including loansharking, extortion and three murders dating back to the Colombo Wars.
+In June 2008, Gioeli, underboss John "Sonny" Franzese, former consigliere Joel Cacace, captain Dino Calabro, soldier Dino Saracino, and several other members and associates, including Orlando "Ori" Spado, were indicted on multiple racketeering charges, including loansharking, extortion and three murders dating back to the Colombo Wars.
 Alphonse Persico was sentenced to life imprisonment on February 27, 2009, for the Cutolo murder.

 After Gioeli was imprisoned, Ralph F. DeLeo, who operated from Boston, Massachusetts, became the family's street boss.
 On December 17, 2009, the FBI charged DeLeo and Colombo family members with drug trafficking, extortion and loansharking in Massachusetts, Rhode Island, New York, Florida and Arkansas.